puskini33/GraphProject/README.md

 ## General Description

-Desktop application that allows you to draw a graph of nodes and edges and will allow you to calculate the most low-cost route from a node to the other node.
+Desktop application that allows you to draw a graph of nodes and edges and to set the cost of an edge, representing the cost of the path connecting two nodes.

 Short Description of Technologies